ckeditor/ckeditor4-docs/docs/guide/dev/configuration/README.md

 };
 ```

-In order to apply the configuration settings, the CKEDITOR.editorConfig function must always be defined.
+In order to apply the configuration settings, the {@linkapi CKEDITOR.editorConfig CKEDITOR.editorConfig} function must always be defined.
 The `config.js` file will be executed in the scope of your page, so you can also make references to variables defined in-page or even in other JavaScript files.

 ## Using a Custom Configuration File